 RCHS recently received a grant from the Institute of Museum and Library Services (IMLS) to be the lead organizer to conduct a Lowertown Interpretive Plan project.
-The project will develop a community-based plan to create interpretive, information sites in Lowertown, St. Paul, to share the unique history of the Lowertown Historic District with residents and visitors.
+The project, recently completed, developed a community-based plan to create interpretive, information sites in Lowertown, St. Paul, to share the unique history of the Lowertown Historic District with residents and visitors.

-RCHS will work in collaboration with a Technical Advisory Group comprised of over 20 community organizations, including but not limited to: Saint Paul Union Depot, Saint Paul Saints, Capital River Council, and the Preservation Alliance of Minnesota.
-More importantly, the project will include the participation of 90 local residents, businesses, artists, and nonprofits in three focus groups to develop a truly community-inspired and consensus-based interpretive plan for the Lowertown Historic District.
-In addition, two modified prototypes will be installed in a public Lowertown space for greater community testing over the following year.
+RCHS will work in collaboration with community organizations, including but not limited to: Saint Paul Union Depot, Saint Paul Saints, Capital River Council, and the Preservation Alliance of Minnesota.
+More importantly, the project included the participation of local residents, businesses, artists, and nonprofits in focus groups to develop a truly community-inspired and consensus-based interpretive plan for the Lowertown Historic District.
+In addition, two prototypes will be installed in a public Lowertown space for greater community testing in the upcoming year.

-Responding to the Greater Lowertown Master Plan developed in 2010, and paying tribute to the decades-long revitalization work by community members, the plan will lay the foundation for future historic interpretation projects.
-The plan will be published and widely distributed, and will also be available online.
+Responding to the Greater Lowertown Master Plan developed in 2010, and paying tribute to the decades-long revitalization work by community members, the plan lays the foundation for future historic interpretation projects.
 During the next ten years, this interpretive plan will guide the implementation of interpretation projects in Lowertown, Saint Paul.

 Summer School Program

 During the summer of 2015, in partnership with St. Paul City School, RCHS created Investigate MN!, a six-week, museum-based summer school program that helped students reduce their “summer slide” – the regression in learning that occurs over summer break and a leading contributor to the achievement gap in Minnesota.